8 x 26cm Square Sided Dinner Plate - Grey Clay / Natural Grey = £304.00

 We use many techniques to produce our dinnerware depending on the form.
 Jiggering, throwing and hand-building are the main ones.
 There are many steps involved in this process and we handle one piece many times till we fire it, pack it and ship it.

-Our studio is equipped with 3 potter's wheels, 4 kilns that we fire daily
+Our studio is equipped with 3 potter's wheels and 4 kilns that we fire daily .

 OUR GLAZING PROCESS